Trade deal no panacea for rocky U.S. relations with China

 While the initial deal defuses an 18-month row that has hit global growth, experts say it is unlikely to provide much balm for broader frictions rooted in U.S. fears over an economically and technologically powerful China with a modernising military.

-"We can see Phase 1 as an emergency treatment to lower the temperature, but it has not addressed the fundamental problems," Wang Heng, a professor at the University of New South Wales in Sydney who studies the China-U.S. economic relationship, said.
+"We can see Phase 1 as an emergency treatment to lower the temperature, but it has not addressed the fundamental problems," said Wang Heng, a professor at the University of New South Wales in Sydney, who studies the China-U.S. economic relationship.

 HOSTILITY